sontungexpt/stcursorword/README.md

 🎉 There are many plugins that do this, but none of them support disabling for certain filetypes.
 So, If I accidentally open a binary file such as .png file it gives me an error

 🛠️ Other plugins always reset highlighting when the cursor moves, whereas this plugin does not.
-It only highlights the word under the cursor when the cursor moves out of the word range.
+It only resets the highlighting when the cursor moves to a new word.

 For example, if the cursor is on the character `h` in the word `hello`, and you move the cursor to `e`, other plugins will remove the highlighting from the word `hello` and then highlight it again, even though the cursor is still on that word.
 Consequently, when you move to the `o`, it will undergo highlighting five times.